Skip to content

 • v: the (classical) constraints vector of the optimization problem

-• w_k: a (classical) vector of coefficients \(w_k\), corresponds to the polynomial transformation of the target function.
-The index of the last nonzero element will set the maximal number of errors that the decoder should decode
+• w_k: a (classical) vector of coefficients \(w_k\) corresponding to the polynomial transformation of the target function.
+The index of the last non-zero element sets the maximum number of errors that the decoder should decode

-• y: the (quantum) array of the errors to be decoded by the decoder.
-If the decoder is perfect, should hold only 0's at the output
+• y: the (quantum) array of the errors for the decoder to decode.
+If the decoder is perfect, it should hold only zeros at the output

-• syndrome_decode: a quantum callable that accept a syndrome quantum array and outputs the decoded error on its second quantum argument
+• syndrome_decode: a quantum callable that accepts a syndrome quantum array and outputs the decoded error on its second quantum argument

 @qfunc